 Rishikesh to Rudraprayag 140 kms

 Sari to Chopta 16 km

 Ukimath to Chopta 29 km

 Where and what exactly is Chopta?

-Actually Chopta is just a small settlement on the road with a few restaurants.
-It is not even a village but a collection of restaurants and small hotels.
-When one says that he has trekked to Chopta, it basically means he has trekked upwards from that point to the Tungnath Temple and further up to the Chandrashila.
+Actually, Chopta is just a small settlement on the road with a few restaurants.
+It looks like a collection of restaurants and small hotels.
+When one says that he has trekked to Chopta, it basically means he has trekked upwards from that point to the Tungnath Temple and further up to the Chandrashila Top.
 Tungnath is one of the Panch Kedars (5 major temples dedicated to various forms of Shiva) of Garhwal and so it is an important pilgrim destination.
 Chandrashila is the peak of that particular mountain beyond the temple.

 But the Google Map shows a Chopta very near to Rudraprayag!